What is NVI?

 📊

-📋 Our Data Sources
+📋 Data Source

 🧮 The Default NVI Formula

-These are the default weights.
-Every user can customize which metrics are included and how heavily they are weighted.
+The NVI uses 10 key metrics weighted by importance.
+Users can customize which metrics are included and how heavily they are weighted.

-Median Household Income25% weight
+Median Household Income

 Higher household income signals a stronger local economy and greater purchasing power.
-Scaled against $150,000 benchmark.

-Median Home Value20% weight
+Median Home Value

 Property values reflect market confidence and investment activity.
-Scaled against $500,000 benchmark.

 Owner-occupied housing percentage.
 Homeowners tend to invest more in their neighborhoods, driving stability.

-Low Poverty Rate15% weight
+Low Poverty Rate

-Low Vacancy Rate10% weight
+Low Vacancy Rate

 🚧 Additional Metrics Available

 Users can enable these metrics in the Customize NVI panel.
-All sourced from ACS data.

 Rent Affordability

-Rent as percentage of household income
+Rent as percentage of household income — lower = more affordable

 Housing Age

-Median year structures were built
+Median year structures were built — newer = better condition

 Vehicle Access